 Did Your Employer Wrongfully Fire You?

 No one deserves to lose their job due to wrongful termination.
-You have rights, and DeWitt Law, LLC, we can assist you in protecting them.
-When you work with us, we will help you protect your rights, recover compensation for your damages and hold your employer accountable for its actions.
+You have rights, and with DeWitt Law, LLC, I can assist you in protecting them.
+When you work with me, I will help you protect your rights, recover compensation for your damages and hold your employer accountable for its actions.

-For more than 24 years, our founding attorney, Michael W. DeWitt, has advocated for the rights of workers in Columbus and the surrounding metro area.
-Because he used to represent employers, he has invaluable insight into how companies approach these cases.
+For more than 24 years, I, Michael W. DeWitt, have advocated for workers’ rights in Columbus and the surrounding metro area.
+Because I used to represent employers, I have invaluable insight into how companies approach these cases.

 Wrongful Termination: What To Know